raymondsze/create-react-scripts/README.md

 # Installation
 -----------------
-`npm i -S react-scripts create-react-scripts` or `yarn add react-scripts create-react-scripts`
+`npm i -D react-scripts create-react-scripts` or `yarn add --dev react-scripts create-react-scripts`

 # How to use?
 -----------------